younata/personal_knowledge/src/flying/ifr/departures.md

 So, if your ground speed is 90 knots, and you're climbing at 500 fpm, then your climb gradient is \\(90 / 60 * 500 = 1.5 * 500 = 750 ft/nm\\).

 There are two subtypes of departure procedures: Obstacle Departure Procedures (ODPs) and Standard Instrument Departures (SIDs).

+DPs can be found in the IFR Takeoff Minimums and (Obstacle) Departure Procedures section, Section L, of the Terminal Procedure Publications (TPPs).
+SIDs and complex ODPs are published graphically and given titles.

+All public performance-based navigation (PBN) DPs are normally designated using RNAV 1, RNP 1, or A-RNP.
+RNAV 1 and RNP 1 means the total system error must not be more than 1 NM for 95% of the total flight time.
+A-RNP will be charted in the PBN box.
+You are expected to maintain route centerlines, as depicted by the CDI unless authorized to deviate by ATC or under emergency conditions.

 ### Obstacle Departure Procedures